atrisha/atrisha.github.io/_pages/about.md

 **AI-driven social simulation for policy making**: How can we design AI-based simulation methods to assist institutions in addressing the scale and complexity of social policymaking? *Sample publications: [1](https://arxiv.org/pdf/2403.06264), [2](https://arxiv.org/pdf/2405.19328)*

-#### *I am currently recruiting graduate students (Masters) to work on the above mentioned areas.
+#### *I am currently recruiting graduate students (Domestic Masters or exceptional international PhD) to work on the above mentioned areas.
 Familiarity with preliminary literature on multiagent systems is an advantage.
-Please email me if you are interested in pursuing graduate program at Western.*
+Please email me with a research statement and CV if you are interested in pursuing graduate program at Western.*
 ---

 ## Bio